AayanShaikh007/splitboard/journal.md

 The microcontroller I chose to work with is a Adafruit Feather nRF52840 Express, because of its bluetooth connectivity and power management / battery charging support.

-# June 20th- 3 hours spent
+# July 20th- 3 hours spent
 I had to take a break from the project due to undercity.
 Today, I worked with other hack clubbers to collectively finish/work on our keyboards.
 I took the opportunity to finalize a Kicad schematic and gather all required footprints for the project.

 <img width="1143" height="799" alt="image" src="https://github.com/user-attachments/assets/28ab90f5-3c64-4b94-a52f-cedce50648a0" />